SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 ### Message to be signed

-The message is composed by "'hosturi': {mobileid:Auth:message}".
+The message is composed by "'hosturi': {mobileid:Auth:message} ($TRANS_ID)".
-Example: "http://serviceprovider.com: Authentication with Mobile ID?"
+Example: "http://serviceprovider.com: Authentication with Mobile ID?
+(6GwBOP)"

 ### Translations